 What the Loan Covers

-These types of loans can be used for a wide range of products.
+These types of loans can be used for a wide range of products much like what a title loan is.
 Generally, you can think of it as a loan for anything from luxury items to appliances.
 Kitchen appliances like a refrigerator, a stove, microwave oven and freezer would be included as well as items like a water softener, a water purifier, and dishwasher.
 Other necessity appliances would include a clothes washer and dryer and air conditioner.
 If you are in the market for electronics then this loan could be used for a new television, a music system, or any type of computer or laptop.
 These loans are also used for smartphones, tablets and even generators or inverters.
 Just about any gadget, electronic or appliance would qualify for a consumer durable loan.

 Who Can Get a Consumer Durable Loan